ravs036/PGDDS-IIITB/README.md

-# PGDDS-IIITB
+# PGDDS-IIIT-Bangalore

-Case Studies and Projects
+This repository contains a few of the case Studies and projects that I have worked on during my PG Diploma in Data Science.
+R-scripts along with a detailed pdf presentations are included.